-It’s all due to arms, shoulders and core strength.
+It’s all due to upper body strength – e.g. arms and shoulders – and core strength.
 When you go upside down (or straddle, a sort of upside down box split) you have to hug the pole with your armpit, roll your shoulders back and either tip back in a frog-like shape or go upside down with straight legs.
-The straddle is a key move that leads into many other ones.
+The straddle is a key pole dance move that leads into many other ones.
 Some studios teach it quite early on, others are more conservative and wait longer.
 Either way, if you do it for the first time have someone around to spot you.
 DON’T JUST DO IT IN A CLUB CAUSE THERE’S A POLE THERE if you have never done it before.
 You will injure yourself.

-Can you do it even if you don’t have much body strength?
+Can you do it even if you don’t have much upper body strength?

 Body strength can be built.
 If you’re born with it, lucky you, but I’ve never been as strong as I am now and I couldn’t be like this if I hadn’t started small.
 We all start small, so everybody can do it.

 Do I need to be a good dancer to do pole?

 No. Of course it helps if you are, but yours truly was the world’s worst dancer and an even worse twerker before starting and now I’m doing ok.
 If I can do it – and, according to my first twerk teacher I was a lost cause – you can too.